JonmarCorpuz/SecondBrain/Protocol Suite - IPsec.md

 ## Internet Key Exchange

-The IKE is a key managemetn protocol that's used to negotiate and establish Security Associations between IPsec peers (Ex: *VPN clients*, *VPN gateways*, *etc.*)
+The IKE protocol is a key managemetn protocol that's used to negotiate and establish Security Associations between IPsec peers (Ex: *VPN clients*, *VPN gateways*, *etc.*)

 * Allows IPsec peers to authenticate each other, establish secure communication channels, and exchange cryptographic keys for encryption and authentication
 * Uses various encryption and authentication algorithms to protect the key exchange process in order to ensure the integrity and confidentiality of the excahnged keys